What Is The Penalty For Buying Stolen Goods In Singapore?

 What To Do If You’ve Already Bought Stolen Goods

-Realising that you have unknowingly purchased stolen goods can be a stressful situation, but handling it correctly can help you avoid further complications.
+Realising that you have unknowingly purchased stolen goods can be stressful, but handling it correctly can help you avoid further complications.
 Here’s what you should do:

 1. Do Not Try To Sell Or Hide The Item